rogerleite/nvim-setup/README.md

 ### Install nerd font

-To make the icons work, you need a font patched with nerd font.
+To make the icons work (from nvim-tree and lualine for example), you need a font patched with nerd font.
 I like to use [JetBrainsMono](https://github.com/ryanoasis/nerd-fonts/blob/master/patched-fonts/JetBrainsMono/font-info.md#installation).

 **Brew (macOS only)**